 JAMES THOMPSON

-lived near Pittsburgh around the time of the American Revolution.
+James Thompson lived near Pittsburgh around the time of the American Revolution.

-Married a woman named Elizabeth
+Married a woman named Elizabeth.
+(1)

 Children:

-, the eldest.
+Rachel Thompson, the eldest.
 Married a man named Matheney.

-.
+Rebekah Thompson.
 Married a man named Custar.

-.
+Ruth Thompson.
 Married Benjamin Custard or Castor (the name is spelled various ways)

-.
+Lydda Thompson.
 Married Adam Slye.

-.
+Sarah Thompson.
 Married a man named Philips.

 It’s uncertain when the Thompsons moved to the area around Pittsburgh, but he owned property there by 1783.
 At the time, the area was claimed by both Virginia and Pennsylvania during the Revolutionary era.
 Some favored Pennsylvania and other favored Virginia, while others preferred the formation of a new state.